-Cygnet is Clayton State’s student publication that offers all students to share their artistic works.
+Cygnet is Clayton State’s student publication that offers all students the opportunity to share their artistic works.

-Cygnet accepts fiction, poetry, creative nonfiction, sequential art, translations, and art submissions from Clayton State University students each year between April 15 and November 30.
+The Cygnet editors accept fiction, poetry, creative nonfiction, sequential art, translations, and art submissions from Clayton State University students each year between April 15 and November 30.

 Submission Guidelines for Cygnet

-Submit TWO typed copies of each piece (12pt, Times New Roman, single spaced) to Ms. Deborah Carey (Arts and Sciences Building, G110) OR send us an email at firstname.lastname@example.org with the heading SUBMISSION TO CYGNET (write the year of the issue in question here) and attach your submission.
+Submit TWO typed copies of each piece (12pt, Times New Roman, single spaced) to Dr. Brigitte Byrd (Arts and Sciences Building G105-H) OR send us an email at firstname.lastname@example.org with the heading SUBMISSION TO CYGNET (write the year of the issue in question here) and attach your submission.